kruzabasi/omniward/README.md

 ```bash
 clj -M:test
 ```
-This will execute the tests and provide feedback on the test results.5
+This will execute the tests and provide feedback on the test results.

 7. Build an Uber JAR:
 To build an Uber JAR of the application, use the following command:
 ```bash